Rose Cossar: Post-competitive career

-In December 2014, Cossar publicly came out as lesbian.
-She had already been out to her teammates for several years, but had not previously spoken to the media about her sexuality.
-Since the 2012 Olympics, she has worked with Toronto's The 519 Church Street Community Centre on the creation of Pride House Toronto, a resource house for LGBT athletes being launched for the 2015 Pan American Games, and is a spokesperson for the Canadian Olympic Committee in its new program to combat homophobia in sports.
+Since the 2012 Olympics, she has worked with Toronto's The 519 Church Street Community Centre on the creation of Pride House Toronto, a resource house for LGBT athletes prepared for the 2015 Pan American Games, and is a spokesperson for the Canadian Olympic Committee in its program to combat homophobia in sports.
+Cossar also works as a paramedic in the Toronto area.